Flour: Macadamia 1kg

 Certified Kosher and Halaal, this flour is naturally sugar free, gluten free, wheat free, and dairy free.

-Suitable for Vegans, Vegetarians, Diabetics, those with ADD/ADHD, Coealiac Diasease, the Health Conscious, and those following a Sugar-Free, Gluten-Free, Banting, Keto, or low carb lifestyle.
+Suitable for Vegans, Vegetarians, Diabetics, those with ADD/ADHD, Coeliac Disease, Candida, the Health Conscious, and those following a Sugar-free, Gluten-Free, Dairy-Free, Banting, Keto, Low Carb or Carb-free Lifestyle!

 Macadamia, Cellulose Fibre

 Nuts.
 This product has been packed in a factory that uses peanuts, tree nuts, milk, and gluten.

 Once opened, store in an airtight container in the fridge for up to 3 months, or up to 6 months in the freezer.

 Being rich in fiber and other minerals like magnesium and potassium – these nuts improve heart health.
 They help lower cholesterol and blood pressure.
 The fiber in these nuts also aids in diabetes treatment.
 And the antioxidants rejuvenate your skin and hair.

 Studies have shown that people consuming a diet high in macadamia nuts have the same amounts of cholesterol as those on a low-fat diet.
 Macadamia nuts are also rich in monounsaturated fatty acids, which can make platelets less sticky and less likely to form clots in blood vessels.
 This prevents heart attack or stroke.